syseleven/grav-docs-syseleven-stack/README.md

 Then open http://localhost:8080/syseleven-stack in your browser. **Grav is caching very aggressively, if you don’t see changes made, reload without cache.

 **Important: If you make changes to the content, you have to execute the command again as all content is built into the image statically**

+## Multi-language support

+Available documentation languages can be configured in [`user/config/system.yaml`](user/config/system.yaml).

+Markdown files must be at least available in english language; If a translation is not available grav will fall back to english language.

+At the moment (Dec 2021) we only support english language documentation.
+As we used to have german language docs as well, we implemented a `RedirectMatch` rule in an additional [`.htaccess`](user/apache2/.htaccess) file for permanent redirect from german docs to english docs for SEO and UX reasons.

+We deploy the .htaccess file in the [`Dockerfile`](Dockerfile) using `COPY`.
+Please note that there is another `.htaccess` file in `/var/www/html/syseleven-stack/` from the parent container; statements there will take precedence.
+For that reason you cannot use `Rewrite` rules unfortunately.